Connect with us

 1. Separate personal and business cash

-Separating personal and business bank accounts is easily the ultimate finance tips for small business.
-This action affords you an easier bookkeeping at the end of the financial year for tax filing purposes.
+Separating personal and business bank accounts is easily the ultimate finance tip for small businesses.
+This action affords you easier bookkeeping at the end of the financial year for tax filing purposes.
 It also prevents situations where a business suffers cash flow problems caused by withdrawals for personal spending.

 2. Pay yourself